aloksha/code-parser-docs/development/javascript/api-reference/CodeParser.md

 ## setCodeType

-Sets the code type that needs parsing.
+Sets the type of the code that needs parsing.
 See [`EnumCodeType`](./enum/EnumCodeType.md) to check if it has the code type you are looking for.

 ```typescript
 setCodeType(codeType: EnumCodeType | string): Promise<void>